electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 Before we continue, we should quickly put a common misunderstanding to rest.
 That misunderstanding is about whether reading or publishing on paper or screen is better.

-For over fifteen years, publishers have been pulled in two directions: you’re a print person or you’re a digital person.
-This is largely a practical matter: the skills and tools for each have been completely different.
-Which meant the workflows for creating each format were completely different, as were their distribution channels.
+For decades, publishers have been pulled in two directions: you’re a print person or you’re a digital person.
+This is largely a practical matter: the skills, tools and workflows for each have been completely different, as were their distribution channels.
 In most publishing companies, digital teams are still separated from print-production teams, and often this separation breeds in each team a measure of suspicion and anxiety about the other.

-So the practical matter of skills has framed the evolution of publishing as ‘print vs digital’, when of course the conversation should be about print and digital.
-Not just because we’re stuck with a multi-format world whether we like it or not, but because print and digital formats are symbiotic.
+So the practical matter of skills has framed the evolution of publishing as ‘print vs digital’, when of course the conversation should be about print *and* digital.
+This is not just because we live in a multi-format world, but because print and digital formats are symbiotic.
 In ambitious publishing projects, especially where we want to make a social impact, neither can be successful without the other.

 Print generates instant credibility.
 Books and magazines carry a sense of permanence and authority that digital formats cannot muster.

 Notice how print books have remained ad-free in an age when every other available surface carries advertising – something about print books has kept them immune from the disease of advertising.
 Libraries, despite their own digital transformation, still stand revered as churches to printed books.
-In a Wikipedian world, we’re nostalgic about being able to cite the printed Britannica.
 And notice how experts only become thought-leaders when they can talk about their latest book, which only means anything if you can buy it in paper.

-But print does not scale, and it’s locked into a funding model where the end-user pays for every copy.
+But print does not scale, and it usually depends on a funding model where the end-user pays for each copy.

-Digital formats, and websites in particular, are the opposite.
+Digital formats, and websites in particular, are completely different.
 Web publications struggle to muster the authority of print, but they scale instantly and allow for a range of funding models.

-Most importantly, they let us shift the costs of development from many end-users to just a few institutions.
-Books as websites can be public goods in a way that printed books cannot, especially for the poor.
+Most importantly, they allow us more flexible funding models.
+Since institutions can now fund the development and distribution of websites centrally, books as websites can be public goods in a way that printed books cannot, especially for the poor.

-**So, when a publication needs to make an impact, it should be in print and digital formats.** It cannot have impact without the authority of print.
-And it cannot have impact without the scale of the web.
+**So, when a publication needs to make an impact, it should be in print and digital formats.** It may not have impact without the authority of print.
+And it may not have impact without the scale of the web.

 ## Formats and reading contexts